publiccodenet/jekyll-theme/README.md

 ### Metadata

 If available, the metadata for a post will be displayed next to it.
-You can add metadata by adding front-matter as followed:
+You can add metadata by adding front-matter as follows:

 ```markdown
 ---